matrix-org/matrix.org/content/foundation/governing-board/bylaws/04-processes.md

 with the initiator(s).
 Finally the Sponsor brings the proposal up with the rest of the Board for discussion.

-Ultimately, if the Board approve the initial members and scope, the Working Group will be created and place under an appropriate Committee, and will report it’s activities & recommendations to that Committee.
-It’s first task would be to refine the initial rough charter, and have it ratified by the Committee.
+Ultimately, if the Board approves the initial members and scope, the Working Group will be created and placed under an appropriate Committee, and will report its activities & recommendations to that Committee.
+Its first task would be to refine the initial rough charter, and have it ratified by the Committee.

+## Chair Election Process

+When a Chair or Vice Chair position needs to be filled, the following process
+applies:

+1. **Notification Period**: The Board shall be notified that a position needs to be filled, and nominations requested.
+This will generally last 1-2 weeks.
+2. **Election Period**: The Board / Committee will start a Discourse poll.
+This will be a ranked-choice vote on the nominees, with the winner taking the post (if one post is open) or the top two taking the posts (winner is Chair, 2nd is Vice Chair).

-## Chair Re-election Process
+### Chair Re-election Process

 If a Chair of a Committee or the Board is not re-elected during the election cycle (or wishes to step down), the following process shall be followed in